Borden Ladner Gervais: Founding firms

 The Calgary law firm Howard, Mackie was founded in 1888 by William L. Bernard, QC, and was one of the largest in Western Canada.
 In 1993, led by Doug Mitchell, Howard, Mackie established the Howard, Mackie Awards (which were later renamed the BLG Awards).
 At the time of the merger, the firm employed 150 people, including 66 professionals.

 Awards and accolades

-In 2011 – for the fifth consecutive year – BLG was recognized as a "Go-To Law Firm" for Fortune 500 companies, and had the most number of lawyers in Canada with a Martindale-Hubbell Peer Review Rating.
+In 2024, BLG was named one of Canada's Best Diversity Employers for the sixth consecutive year, as well as a Canadian Lawyer 5-Star Pro Bono Firm for the second year in a row.
+At the 2024 Benchmark Litigation awards, BLG was Insurance Law Firm of the Year, and recognized for Arbitration Litigator of the Year as well as Construction Litigator of the Year.

-The firm supports a variety of activities by providing pro bono legal services, fundraising and volunteer programs.
-In 2010, BLG was recognized by the 2010 Canadian Pro Bono Awards with the Canadian National Law Firm Award for contribution to the delivery of pro bono legal services across the country.
+The firm supports a variety of activities by providing pro bono legal services, fundraising and volunteer programs through its ESG@BLG initiative.